Liam Ó Tuama

 William Twomey (1931 – 14 August 2019), known as Liam Ó Tuama, was an Irish hurler and Gaelic footballer, Gaelic Athletic Association administrator and selector.

 Playing career

 Ó Tuama played hurling with Glen Rovers and Gaelic football with sister club St. Nicholas'.
-He was a member pf the Glen team that won the Cork JHC title in 1950 before later winning four Cork IHC titles in five seasons. Ó Tuama was goalkeeper on the Cork junior hurling team that beat Warwickshire in the 1955 All-Ireland junior final.
+He was a member of the Glen team that won the Cork JHC title in 1950 before later winning four Cork IHC titles in five seasons. Ó Tuama was goalkeeper on the Cork junior hurling team that beat Warwickshire in the 1955 All-Ireland junior final.

 Management career

 Ó Tuama held a number of administrative positions with the Glen Rovers club, including secretary, chairman and county board delegate.
 He was a selector with the Cork senior hurling team that won the 1990 All-Ireland SHC.